 You can obtain further information about your rights from the Information Commissioner's Office at www.ico.org.uk or via its telephone helpline (0303 123 1113).

-If you wish to exercise any of these rights or have any queries or concerns regarding the processing of your personal data, please contact the Fund Administrator as indicated below.
-You also have the right to lodge a complaint in relation to this privacy notice or the Administering Authority's processing activities with the Information Commissioner's Office which you can do through the website above or their telephone helpline.
+If you wish to exercise any of these rights or if you have any queries, complaints or concerns regarding the processing of your personal data, please contact the Fund Administrator or our Data Protection Officer as indicated below.
+[You can submit a data protection complaint to us by filling in our complaints form, which is available at [INSERT]].

+You also have the right to lodge a complaint in relation to this privacy notice or the Administering Authority's processing activities with the Information Commissioner's Office, which you can do through the website above or their telephone helpline.

 As explained in the section above headed "How we will use your personal data", one of the reasons we collect and hold your personal data is to administer your Fund benefits.
 If you do not provide the information we request, or ask that the personal data we already hold is deleted or that the processing of the personal data be restricted, this may affect our ability to administer your benefits, including the payment of benefits from the Fund.
 In some cases it could mean the Administering Authority is unable to put your pension into payment or has to stop your pension (if already in payment).